HL7/davinci-crd/input/pagecontent/StructureDefinition-ext-billing-options-intro.md

 <div class="new-content" markdown="1">
 ### Introduction

-CRD clients **SHALL** use this element to convey likely billing codes if they are known, but are not required to know billing codes (e.g. if ordering and performing systems will differ).
-CRD servers **SHALL NOT** depend on this element being present in order to provide a response.
-If codes are provided with this extension, CRD servers **SHALL** consider any codes provided and **MAY** consider additional codes determined by their own mapping when returning coverage information responses.
+§billopt-1?^crd-client^exchange:CRD clients **SHALL** use the billing-options extension to convey likely billing codes if they are known, but are not required to know billing codes (e.g. if ordering and performing systems will differ).§  §billopt-2?^crd-server^processing:CRD servers **SHALL NOT** depend on the billing-options extension being present in order to provide a response.§  §billopt-3^crd-server^processing:If codes are provided with the billing-options extension, CRD servers **SHALL** consider any codes provided and **MAY** consider additional codes determined by their own mapping when returning coverage information responses.§

 </div>